Mazyod/PhoenixSharp/README.md

 #### Main Thread Callbacks

-> TODO: revisit this section since .net profile is updated now.

-Unity ships with an old .Net profile for now, so our main thread synchronization tools are extremely limited.
-Hence, for now, you should use the `Socket.Options.delayedExecutor` property to plug in a `MonoBehaviour` that can execute code after a certain delay, using Coroutines or something similar.
-This will ensure the library will always run on the main thread.
+When this library was first conceived, Unity was shipping with an old .Net profile with linited main thread synchronization tools.
+That inspired the introduction of `Socket.Options.delayedExecutor` property to plug in a `MonoBehaviour` that can execute code after a certain delay, using Coroutines or something similar.
+This will ensure the library callbacks will always run on the main thread.

 If you are **not** concerned with multithreading issues, the library ships with a default `Timer` based executor, which executes after a delay using `System.Timers.Timer`.

+However...

+Since then, Unity has upgraded their .Net profile, and the community has introduced cool new libraries to deal with async operations, such as [UniTask][unitask-repo].
+This problem, however, was not tackled in v1 of the library simply due to time constraints.
+We will hopefully address this issue in the future.

 #### Useful Libraries